wanderview/node-pcap-dgram/README.md

     `'255.255.255.0'` will cause the socket to deliver packets addressed like this `'192.168.1.255'`.
 Defaults to `'255.255.255.255'` meaning only unicast and full broadcast will packets will be delivered.

+### pdgram.start()

+Start the flow of packets.
+The `'listening'` event will be emitted at this point.
+If this is not called, then data will back up and eventually be dropped depending on how many packets are in the pcap file.

 ### Event 'output'